SiliconLabs/peripheral_examples/series2/letimer/pulse_width_modulation/readme.txt

 This project demonstrates pulse width modulation using the LETIMER.
-The project initializes the letimer for PWM with a set 30 percent duty cycle at 1k Hz frequency.
+The project initializes the letimer for PWM with a set 30 percent duty cycle at 1 Hz frequency.
 The waveform is output on an Expansion Header Pin on the board.

+Note that writes to clock enable bits are unnecessary and have no effect on xG21 devices.

 How To Test:
 1. Build the project and download to the Starter Kit